For many individuals, the word “energy” is closely linked to a carbonated energy drink or strong cup of coffee.

 Not only do sharp glucose spikes seem to cause fatigue and decreasing energy levels, but so do dips.
 One study in individuals with diabetes found that low glucose levels overnight (between 42 to 59 mg/dL) were correlated with lower energy, decreased well-being, and a faster time to fatigue during exercise the next day (compared to individuals with overnight glucose levels between 90 to 216 mg/dL.

-Glucose dips that occur after a post-meal glucose spike, termed reactive hypoglycemia episodes, are notorious for leading to feelings of tiredness, fatigue, and a lack of energy– but some studies suggest that minor modifications of eating patterns can minimize reactive hypoglycemia or eliminate it altogether.
+Glucose dips that occur after a post-meal glucose spike, termed reactive hypoglycemia episodes, are notorious for leading to feelings of tiredness, fatigue, and a lack of energy– but some studies suggest that minor modifications of eating patterns can minimize reactive hypoglycemia or eliminate it.

-Another study found that the fatigue that is commonly reported by individuals with a new diagnosis of diabetes is worse as fasting glucose levels increase.
+Another study found that the fatigue commonly reported by individuals with a new diagnosis of diabetes is worse as fasting glucose levels increase.

 Sometimes, the quest for more energy may require a fundamental psychological shift in how you view food.
-Another energy drink or coffee may just be a quick fix that is blinding us to the metabolic chaos underneath.
+Another energy drink or coffee may just be a quick fix that blinds us to the metabolic chaos underneath.

 Getting more energy likely means modifying a few life habits in the pursuit of metabolic fitness.
-This is going to require learning your personal unique response to food and lifestyle choices and distilling your learnings into actionable steps.
+This will require learning your personal unique response to food and lifestyle choices and distilling your learnings into actionable steps.

 You have a few options at your disposal: